swirlai/swirl-search/docs/Admin-Guide.md

 ## Mac OS/X or Linux

-Run each command shown below in a separate terminal window, in the directory where you installed Swirl, e.g. `swirl-search`, in the order specified below.
+Run each command shown below in a separate terminal window, in the directory where you installed SWIRL, e.g. `swirl-search`, in the order specified below.

 *Don't* run these commands in the `swirl_server` subdirectory!
 They won't work there.
 If you aren't sure, check that `manage.py` is present in your current directory.

 {: .warning }
-As of Release 2.6, Swirl's start-up process no longer starts `redis`.
-You must now have `redis` installed and running before starting Swirl.
+As of Release 2.6, SWIRL's start-up process no longer starts `redis`.
+You must now have `redis` installed and running before starting SWIRL.

 1. Setup Django
 ```  shell